Scholarships, Studentships & Bursaries

-Rewarding Academic Achievement - students who start a BA course in the Schools of English Literature, Modern Languages & Cultures, Music, Philosophy & Religion or Welsh in September 2017 will be eligible for an MA Scholarship.
+Rewarding Academic Achievement - students who start a BA course in the Schools of English Literature, Modern Languages & Cultures, Music, Philosophy & Religion or Welsh in September 2017 or September 2018 will be eligible for an MA Scholarship.

 These scholarships will be available to UK, EU and International students who have

 BA students who graduate with a 1st class degree will automatically receive a full tuition fee waiver for the MA.

 BA students who graduate with a 2:1 degree will automatically receive a fee reduction, and pay £1,000 fees for the MA.

 For more information about these scholarships please contact: firstname.lastname@example.org

 As you would expect from a university that places great emphasis on student support, Bangor is keen to offer extra help to students.
 Bursaries and scholarships worth over £3.7M are available for new and returning students in September 2017.

 For new students in 2018, these include Merit Scholarships of up to £3,000 for those who excel in the annual Entrance Scholarships (The closing date is 15 January 2018 for 2018 entry).

 Please choose from the menu for further information on what is available and your eligibility for the various awards on offer.